sensu/sensu-docs/content/sensu-go/5.16/reference/agent.md

 In this example, external event input via the Sensu agent API uses a check TTL to create a dead man's switch for MySQL backups.
 Assume that a MySQL backup script runs periodically, and you expect the job to take a little less than 7 hours to complete.

-If the job completes successfully, you want a record of it, but you don't need to receive an alert.
+- If the job completes successfully, you want a record of it, but you don't need to receive an alert.
-If the job fails for some reason or continues running longer than the expected 7 hours, you do need to receive an alert.
+- If the job fails or continues running longer than the expected 7 hours, you do need to receive an alert.

 This script sends an event that tells the Sensu backend to expect an additional event with the same name within 7 hours of the first event:

 {{< highlight shell >}}